trollfot/megrok.pagetemplate/src/megrok/pagetemplate/README.txt

 Introduction
 ------------

-`megrok.pagetemplate` is a thin Grok layer above zope.pagetemplate package.
-It allows the developper to register IPageTemplate components using grokked components.
-The syntax is meant to be very simple and readable. `megrok.pagetemplate` only provides one component named PageTemplate and uses the basic grokcore.view and grokcore.viewlet directives : name, view, context, layer.
+``megrok.pagetemplate`` is a thin Grok layer above ``zope.pagetemplate`` package.
+It allows the developper to register `IPageTemplate` components using grokked components.
+The syntax is meant to be very simple and readable. ``megrok.pagetemplate`` only provides one component named PageTemplate and uses the basic grokcore.view directives : `name`, `view`, `context`, `layer`.
 To make it even simplier and straightforward, it uses the grokcore.view template registry to register the template files associated to the pagetemplate component.

 Getting started